Solinea/goldstone-server/README.rst

 $ python ./manage.py syncdb
 $ python ./manage.py migrate

+RabbitMQ should be configured to support celery tasks.
+For the brew install, ensure that /usr/local/sbin is in your PATH:

+$ brew install rabbitmq
+$ rabbitmq-server

 Elasticsearch must also be configured.
 You can set up a local version (see below), or refer to the one in the lab.
 Instructions for local setup are below::

 $ brew install elasticsearch # for the mac, assuming you have brew installed